Updated October 2022

 Accommodation for dogs and their humans

 More posh camping for pampered pooches is available at Old Oaks Touring and Glamping Park, where they even have doggie showers.
+I believe the Isle of Avalon Touring park also welcome pets, as does Glastonbury Travelodge and the Moon in the Apple Tree B&B too.

 If you are in Glastonbury and you need help walking your dog talk to the nice people at Glastonbury Dog Walkers.

 Do you welcome dogs in your Glastonbury cafe, shop, pub, whatever?
 Or have you had an experience you want to share about bringing your dog to town?
-Please comment below or on the Normal for Glastonbury facebook page.
+Please comment below or on the Normal for Glastonbury